 Below is an example of how you might approach someone with a hallucination.

 - Before approaching them, speak calmly and with a caring voice.
-Show support with your words first before you attempt to touch them (remember you may be a stranger to her).
+Show support with your words before you attempt to touch them (remember you may be a stranger to her).

 - Identify yourself-“Hi, Mom, it’s Donna.”